How to Detect Code Injection & Process Injection in iOS Apps Using AI

 With Threat-Events™ enabled (turned ON), iOS developers can get detailed attack intelligence and granular defense control in iOS applications and create amazing user experiences for all mobile end users when Code Injection is detected.

-The following is a code sample for native iOS apps, which uses all values in the specification above for Detect Code Injection:
+The following is a code sample for native iOS apps, which uses all values in the specification above for Detect Code Injection Attack:

 Important!
 Replace all placeholder instances of <Context Key> with the specific name of your threat event context key across all language examples.
 This is crucial to ensure your code functions correctly with the intended event data.
 For example, The <Context Key> could be the message, externalID, OS Version, reason code, etc.